pascalpp/current-desktop-color/README.md

 ```
 gh repo clone pascalpp/current-desktop-color
 cd current-desktop-color
-swift build
 swift run
 ```

-If the build succeeds, the app will print the current desktop scaling option (a number from 0 to 3), and the current fill color.
+If the build succeeds, the app will print the current OS version, the current desktop scaling option (a number from 0 to 3), and the current fill color.
+Please email the output to pascalpp+fillcolor@gmail.com.

+Keep scrolling if you're curious to know more.

+<div style="height:200px"></div>

+## The problem I'm trying to solve:

+- I'm trying to set the desktop image and fill color programmatically in macOS using the `NSWorkspace.shared.setDesktopImageURL` method.
+- One of the options for that method is `fillColor`, which is supposed to set the color that shows through transparent desktop images.
+This used to work, but no longer does.
+- The related method `NSWorkspace.shared.desktopImageOptions` is supposed to return the current desktop image options, including the fill color, but this no longer works either.

+I've tested this on three machines.

+- One machine, running macOS Monterey on Intel, is able to set and get the fill color correctly.
+- Two other machines, running macOS Sonoma on Apple Silicon, ignore the fill color option when I try to set it, and they return nil when I try to get it.

+So I've created this small CLI app written in Swift to test read `NSWorkspace.shared.desktopImageOptions` and print some info to the console.

 On my Macbook Pro 2018 (Intel) running macOS Monterey, I get: